Continuous-time weakly self-avoiding walk on $\mathbb{Z}$ has strictly monotone escape speed: Time asymptotics

 \subsection{Proof of Theorem~\ref{theorem:moments}}

 We prove asymptotics for the numerator and the denominator of (\ref{eqn:6}) separately.
-The quotient of the two limits then yields the theorem.
+The quotient of the limits then yields the theorem.
 We begin by proving two lemmas that will be used to verify the hypotheses of Theorem~\ref{theorem:tauber0}.
-The first lemma calculates derivatives.
-It is proved in the same way as for the Kolmogorov forward equations.
+The first lemma calculates derivatives, and it is proved in the same way as the Kolmogorov forward equations.
 The only difference is that we get an extra term for staying at site $j$. \begin{lemma} Recall $P_{0j}(g, T) = E_0 [ e^{-g\sum_x \phi(L_{T,x})} \1_{X(T)=j} ]$.
-Then
+We have: \begin{enumerate} \item[(i)] For any $j \in \Z$,